 - i.
 Before school - ii.
-Between classes per the student's schedule - iii.
-During the student's scheduled lunch time - iv.
-After school - v.
+During the student's scheduled lunch time - iii.
+After school - iv.
 When permitted by the classroom teacher during class time and in the manner authorized by the teacher.

 b.
 Unauthorized times are:

 - i.
 Any time not listed above as being authorized - ii.
 Any time permission is denied by GMS staff member c.
 Authorized locations are: